 A person with pustular psoriasis may also experience:

 A specific kind of pustular psoriasis called palmoplantar pustulosis causes blisters to form on the palms and soles of the feet.
 These blisters form in a studded pattern.
 Over time, the blisters turn brown and become crusty.

 Due to the rarity of the condition, there is a lack of evidence-based

 They may also cycle between medications and therapies to find the most effective option and reduce the risk of side effects.

 A person with mild pustular psoriasis may be able to treat the condition with prescription topical ointments.
 However, those with more extensive symptoms may require hospital treatment.

 While most forms of psoriasis tend to be mild or moderate, erythrodermic psoriasis is severe and can be a life-threatening medical emergency.

-Unlike symptoms of the types of psoriasis that are usually mild, symptoms of erythrodermic psoriasis tend to be very serious.
-They may include a combination of the following:
+Unlike symptoms of the types of mild psoriasis, symptoms of erythrodermic psoriasis tend to be serious.
+They may include: